 This article will answer your questions about what you need to think about with an installation of gas boiler.
 This ranges from fuel and boiler types, to who can perform the installation as well as all the costs you will need to consider.

 Installation of a Gas Boiler – What is a gas boiler?

 As a product that’s designed to heat your home, ‘gas boiler’ is actually a very generic term.
-As you can probably decipher, it only refers to the type of fuel that the boiler uses, and there are more than one of those.
-So, when you think of an installation of a gas boiler, there are quite a lot of things this could mean.
+As you’ll probably work out, this refers to the type of fuel for which there are a few available.
+So, when you think of an installation of a gas boiler, it could mean a number of things.

 As a fuel type, natural gas certainly has its advantages.
-It’s much cleaner to burn than oil and is obtained through more environmentally friendly methods.
+It’s obtained through more environmentally friendly methods and is much cleaner to burn than oil.
 As well as this, natural gas boasts more financial benefits.
-Heating your home will generally cost less, the installation itself will be cheaper and you’ll ultimately be able to save hundreds of pounds off your annual energy bills.
+The fuel and installation cost will be less, you’ll be able to save hundreds of pounds off your annual energy bills.

 Installation of a Gas Boiler – What types of boiler are there?

 Besides fuel, there are different types of central heating system as well.
 For instance, a ‘gas boiler’ could refer to any one of these:

 - System boiler

 - Regular boiler (also known as conventional or open vent boiler)

 Along with a few other options, most central heating systems within the UK will fall under one of these categories.